-One of the most contentious parts of the evening dealt with abortion laws being considered in the Georgia General Assembly, particularly HB 141, also known as The Woman’s Right to Know Act, which would “provide for advising women seeking an abortion of the presence of a human heartbeat” and states “the full value of a child begins at the first detection of a human heartbeat in the womb in the cases of a homicide of a child.”
+One of the most contentious parts of the evening dealt with abortion laws being considered in the Georgia General Assembly, particularly HB 141, also known as Living Infants Fairness and Equality (LIFE) Act, which would “provide for advising women seeking an abortion of the presence of a human heartbeat” and states “the full value of a child begins at the first detection of a human heartbeat in the womb in the cases of a homicide of a child.”

 “The bill is essentially what legal scholars would call a personhood bill,” Dolezal said.
 “The question really becomes for most people – not for everybody, but for most people – is where do you believe life begins and at what point do you believe that life has constitutional protection.”